 In this case, once the condition is met, the On Update playbook will be triggered, and based on the steps that you have defined, for example, the Update Record step, the alert will be updated and assigned to csadmin.
 Important: You can also use Tags as a condition to trigger the On Create, On Update, or On Delete playbooks.
-You can add special characters and spaces in tags from version 6.4.0 onwards.
-However, the following special characters are not supported in tags: ', , , ", #, ?, and /.
+You can add special characters and spaces in tags; however, the following special characters are not supported in tags: ', , , ", #, ?, and /.
 The operators that you can use with Tags in the On Create and On Delete triggers are Contains.
-The operators that you can use with the On Update trigger are Contains, Added, Or Is Changed.
+The operators that you can use with the On Update trigger are Contains All, Added, or Is Changed.